What Manufacturers Need To Know About The Defense Production Act

 Although originally known as a wartime authority, the law’s definition of “national defense” to shape U.S. military preparedness and capabilities has broadened throughout the years.
 The DPA now has provisions that include homeland security, recovery from natural disasters, and other emergencies.

 The DPA has been invoked many times, but recently on smaller scales.
-For example, the federal government issued the DPA last summer to direct the Defense Department to develop rare-earth magnets used in electronics “essential to the national defense” amid concerns of China export restrictions of the materials.
+For example, the U.S. government issued the DPA in 2019 to direct the Defense Department to develop rare-earth magnets used in electronics “essential to the national defense” amid concerns of China export restrictions of the materials.

 What Manufacturers Could Expect From Enactment Of The DPA

-If the government contacts a private manufacturer to place an order to produce medical supplies, the DPA does not provide more capacity or materials (which may already be in short supply) to produce what is being contracted.
+If the U.S. government contacts a private manufacturer to place an order to produce medical supplies, the DPA does not provide more capacity or materials (which may already be in short supply) to produce what is being contracted.
 The DPA simply reprioritizes the supply chain.
 Essentially, the government’s orders would come first for manufacturers to supply over other orders.
+For example, if a textile company makes materials for PPE and other paper consumer products, agencies can use the order of the Defense Production Act to have that company put all other production on hold to make PPE material first.

 - The federal government assesses each of the 50 states to determine the locations that need supplies